serverless-swift/ch6-app/02-swift-actions/README.md

 - provisioning of the services NLU and Cloudant DB
 - creating the package
-- creating NLUaction (processing of the )
+- creating NLUaction (processing of the url thru Watson NLU)
 - GetALLHNewsIds action
 - InsertHNewsIdsCloudant
 - creating the sequence